Mission and History

 The arts thrive at Duke.
 Leading academic programs, critically-acclaimed presenting organizations, and embedded visiting artists create connections between campus, the cultural momentum of Durham, NC, and international thinkers, makers, and performers.
 With thirty-one degrees, minors, and certificates offered in the arts and nearly 100 arts-oriented student organizations, Duke students from all backgrounds engage with artistic practice.
 At Duke, the arts are an engine of collaboration and innovation.

-Between 2007–2017, Duke University’s academic strategic plan incorporated an emphasis on the arts and appointed Scott Lindroth as Duke’s first (and current) Vice Provost for the Arts.
+Between 2007–2017, Duke University’s academic strategic plan incorporated an emphasis on the arts and appointed Scott Lindroth as Duke’s first Vice Provost for the Arts.
 During his tenure, Lindroth led a massive expansion of arts opportunities across campus and several capital projects—including the Rubenstein Arts Center.
+John Brown was appointed Vice Provost for the Arts in July 2020.
 Today, by linking arts experiences and creative practice to classroom inquiry, the Vice Provost for the Arts and Duke Arts work to embed art into the mainstream Duke experience.

 Key Moments for the Arts at Duke